cdent/gravy-blog/README.md

 * Search.
 * Themes, wherein a blog editor can replace the template used for the blog with something of their own design.
+* Use a context manager for handling Google user data passed to templates.